There are plenty of reasons to choose quiet dog breeds. Perhaps you live in an apartment, or are prone to headaches.

 The Borzoi is a large but incredibly agile dog.

-Originally from Russia, the aristocracy used this regal sighthound for hunting.
+It is originally from Russia, where aristocracy used it for hunting.

-With their luxurious silky coat, elongated snouts, and lean muscular build, this is an impressive looking dog.
+They have a silky coat, elongated snouts, and lean muscular build.
+So, this is an impressive looking dog.

 Borzois are loyal, affectionate, calm, and agreeable.
-And they are also a very silent breed.
+They are also a very silent breed.

 Borzoi retinopathy is an eye condition unique to these dogs.